dhiego22/gentle/README.md

 2. Choose the feature that you want to analyse at the sidebar.
 3. Choose the normalization method to be used (optional).
 4. Check the box at the sidebar to start feature selection process.
-5. Choose the features selected by the feature selection methods for analyses.
+5. Choose the features generated for analyses.
+The feature selection methods will show a rank of the most predictive features.
 You can sort a column by clicking on it, once for ascending order, twice for descending order.
 If you choose two features, a 2D scatter plot will appear.
 If you choose three features, a 3D scatter plot will appear.
-6. Check the box to train the model with four classification methods.
+6. Check the box at the sidebar to train the model.
+You can choose four different classification methods.
 A radar plot with five scoring methods will appear for each classifier.
 You can download the created model as a pkl format.
 7. Upload a second dataframe to validade the created model.
 A radar plot with the scoring methods will appear along with a confusion matrix.

 ## Flowchart